mamtagupta2008/MMAI_Test_Case_Study/README.md

 User journey can be tracked based on traversing the user activity prior to registration from one content to another.
 This can be achieved with visualizations like the Sankey chart.

-Sankey chart can provide a pictorial view (behavioral flow) of how the journey started from first content (found out based on minimum timestamp within a given session id) and thereby progressing further into next steps.
+Multi-level Sankey chart can provide a pictorial view (behavioral flow) of how the journey started from first content (found out based on minimum timestamp within a given session id) and thereby progressing further into next steps.